MAT 321 - PS4¶

 error: 1.0

-The 2D case is much more interesting.
-Poisson's equation on the square with homogeneous Dirichlet conditions is:
+The 2D case is more interesting.
+Consider Poisson's equation on the unit square with homogeneous Dirichlet boundary conditions:

 import numpy as np